-Nils Philip Alfort (28/3 1820 – 23/8 1866)
+Nils Philip Alfort (28/3 1820 – 21/8 1866)

 icon-globe Emigrated to San Francisco

-In September 1836 he apparently moved briefly to Sigtuna, but returned to Stockholm, and the following year he got an apprenticeship with the apothecary Carl Lehman in northern Söderhamn, where he remained until October 1838.
+His career began at a school in Strängnäs in 1828 from which he graduated in 1832.
+He then moved to Stockholm on 22 December 1835 in order to study pharmacy, settling in the old city centre (Storkyrkan parish) at 15 years old.
+In September 1836 he apparently moved briefly to Sigtuna, but returned to Stockholm, and the following year he got an apprenticeship with apothecary Carl Lehman in northern Söderhamn, where he remained until October 1838.
 This is mentioned in a letter which the famous Swedish letter-writer Adolph Törneros wrote to his father that year.
-The letter, which talks a great deal about Philip, can be read (in Swedish) here.
+The letter talks a great deal about Philip:

-The Royal Library in Stockholm has kept two letters by Philip sent to the publisher and bookseller Per Gustaf Berg, written 1841-1842, presumably in connection with the publication of his book (thesis?)
-Handbok för brunnsgäster (i.e. Manual for spa visitors.
-Vol. 1: Beskrifning öfver Sveriges förnämsta helsobrunnar, ’Description of Sweden’s most famous spa wells’ icon-external-link, Vol. 2: Handbok för brunnsgäster icon-external-link icon-external-link, inkl.
+The Royal Library in Stockholm has kept two letters by Philip sent to the publisher and bookseller Per Gustaf Berg, written 1841-1842, presumably in connection with the publication of his book Handbok för brunnsgäster (i.e. Manual for spa visitors), Vol. 1: Beskrifning öfver Sveriges förnämsta helsobrunnar, ’Description of Sweden’s most famous spa wells’ icon-external-link, Vol. 2: Handbok för brunnsgäster icon-external-link, inkl.
 Beskrifning öfver hufvudstadens helsovårds-anstalter, med afseende på vattenläkekonsten).

-- f.
+- b.
 Eskilstuna Kloster 1820: v54894.b99.s185